paket-tv/paket-docs/source/includes/_license_api.md

 **Returns**

 Returns the updated Invoice object.
+When updating a first invoice (billing_cycle <= 1) to `payment_status: "paid"`, the response may also include an `activation_urls` array containing activation URLs for each bundled service that requires activation.

+**Response Fields**

+All standard Invoice fields plus:

+**`activation_urls`** <span style='margin: 0 5px;font-size:.9em'>array</span>
+Optional.
+Returned when payment_status is set to "paid" for first invoices.
+Contains activation URLs for bundled services.
+Each object includes:
+- `app_id` - The app/publisher ID
+- `app_name` - Display name of the app
+- `product_id` - The product being activated
+- `product_name` - Display name of the product
+- `activation_url` - URL to redirect user for activation
+- `expires_at` - When the activation URL expires

 <aside class="notice">
-When payment_status is set to "paid", the invoice status automatically updates to "paid" and the subscription becomes active if it was pending payment.
+When payment_status is set to "paid":
+- The invoice status automatically updates to "paid"
+- The subscription becomes active if it was pending payment
+- For first invoices (billing_cycle <= 1), activation sessions are created and activation URLs are returned
+- Webhooks are sent to publishers notifying them of pending activations
 </aside>

 ### Get Invoice